openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 There's a big variety of vehicles with different features and different command capabilities.
 During discovery the capabilities of your vehicle are identified.
 They are stored in `Vehicle Properties` as shown below.
-You can check in beforehand if features like Charge Program Configuration or HVAC Configurations are supported or not.
+You can check in beforehand if features like _Charge Program Configuration_ or _HVAC Configuration_ are supported or not.

 <img src="./doc/OH-capabilities.png" width="500" height="280"/>